- Jul 23, 2025

 Festivals Celebrated in Tungnath

 Spirituality is found in the air of Tungnath.
 The places celebrate different festivals.
-However, two of the prominent festivals that you can see in Tunganth are given here:
+However, two of the prominent festivals that you can see in Tungnath are given here:

 - Tungnath Mahadev Fair: The fair marks the reopening ceremony of the Tungnath Mandir.
 The temple usually opens in April or May and remains closed throughout the winter season.
 At the fair, numerous devotees take part and witness the supreme power of Lord Shiva.